JFrred/newspaper-articles-api/README.md

 ``
 GET /articles/name?keyword=somekeyword
 `` <br>
-Submit a GET request to this URI in order to get information about article which contain given keyword in their title/content.
+Submit a GET request to this URI in order to get information about articles which contain given keyword in their title/content.

 ``
 POST /articles
 `` <br>
 Submit a POST request to this URI in order to save new article.<br>
-In the body of the request, include the articleRequest.<br>
+In the body of the request include the [articleRequest](#ArticleRequest).

 ``
 PUT /articles/{id}
 `` <br>
 Submit a PUT request to this URI in order to update article with given id.<br>
-In the body of the request, include the articleRequest.
+In the body of the request include the [articleRequest](#ArticleRequest).

 ``
 DELETE /articles/{id}